On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: Result Discussion

-We also quantified the scores without reasoning by simply removing the instruction to justify the reason for grading.
+We also quantified the scores without reasoning by simply removing the instruction to justify the reason for the grading.
 Overall, in Figures \ref{fig:scored_mixed_intr} - \ref{fig:scored_mixed_extr}, all LLMs demonstrated various levels of performance degradation.
-For both intrinsic and extrinsic hallucinations, scoring without reasoning made the LLMs more lenient towards the unfaithful content.
-As the percentage of hallucination increases, the decreases in score converge much slower.
-As a result, none of the LLMs scored a 100\% hallucinating content to "1-highly unfaithful".
+For both intrinsic and extrinsic hallucinations, scoring without reasoning made the LLM more lenient toward unfaithful content.
+As the percentage of hallucinations increases, the decreases in the score converge much slower.
+The overall decrease in the "delta per step" in Table \ref{tab:step_sensitivity} further justifies that models are less sensitive to extrinsic hallucinations compared to intrinsic ones.
 Another interesting observation is that the strictness of Llama3.1-8B and the leniency of Claude3-Haiku have both relaxed slightly without reasoning, which caused a performance "improvement".
 We argue that this is because the reasoning is the key to keeping the model "sharp", the "improvement" is really just a form of unresponsiveness when the "thinking" step is removed from the process.